The Bankrate promise

 Cost of study abroad by program/agency

-There’s a thriving ecosystem of companies that organize study abroad opportunities for students.
+A thriving ecosystem of companies organize study abroad opportunities for students.
 Many of these are nonprofits that partner with a broad range of universities and colleges to offer for-credit courses.
 They are often the link between an American university and an international university, and they frequently augment the coursework with excursions and events.

 Here’s a snapshot of some of the most popular organizations and how they stack up.